gadfly361/rid3/README.md

 ## The Problem

 In my experience, there is a lot of boilerplate involved when trying to get reagent (i.e., react) and d3 to play nicely together.
-The crux of the problem is you only want to append containing g tags to the DOM during reagent's `component-did-mount` lifecycle method and not during the `component-did-update` lifecycle method.
+The crux of the problem is you only want to append containing g tags (or static elements) to the DOM during reagent's `component-did-mount` lifecycle method and not during the `component-did-update` lifecycle method.
 However, more often than not, you want d3 to modify the stuff contained in the g tag in the same manner whether or not the component just mounted or just updated.

 ## Rid3's Solution